Ectalite/Enigma/README.md

+#Enigma-CLI is the commande line version of Enigma in C

 # Enigma in C
 - Projet de premier semestre de Génie Electrique et informatique industrielle.
 - First semester's Project of electrical Engineer.